Ganeshpawar74/LegalX-AI-Knowledge-Centre/README.md

   **RAG (Retrieval-Augmented Generation)** with source citations and chat history
 - **Feature 5** — An audio version of the summary (play + download), generated via gTTS

-**Nothing is hardcoded or manually written** — all card content, summaries, key info, and Q&A answers are generated at runtime by the AI pipeline from the raw source text in `data/raw_sources/`.
+`data/raw_sources/`.

 ---